 Izakaya Matsuri: A Warm Welcome

-We started our class outings of 2024 at Izakaya Matsuri, where Class Takakeishо̄ came together to enjoy an authentic izakaya dining experience—an great reflection of Japanese social culture.
+We started our class outings of 2024 at Izakaya Matsuri, where Class Takakeishо̄ came together to enjoy an authentic izakaya dining experience—a great reflection of Japanese social culture.
 The evening was full of laughter, great food and a little extra excitement, as Josh-san traveled all the way from the UK to join us!
 Although we missed Luke-san, who was feeling under the weather, the rest of the group made the most of the evening, digging into delicious food and catching up in true izakaya style with great conversation and tales of Japan.

 Clay Café: Art and Conversation